pu2clr/SI4735/examples/SI47XX_02_LCD_20x4_I2C/README.md

 ## Si47XX 02 - AM/FM radio with OLCD and OLED as a S-Meter

 This example uses two display I2C devices and the Si4735 connected on the same I2C bus.
 It is an simple AM and FM radio.
-The schematic is the same used on Example 10.
-See below.

 __This sketch has been successfully tested on Pro Mini 3.3V.__